boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-1-GettingStarted.md

 ### Llama-cpp-python

-This is a python wrapper around llama.cpp.
+[Llama-cpp-python](https://llama-cpp-python.readthedocs.io/en/latest/) is a python wrapper around llama.cpp.
 This is the first thing we’ll use before moving directly to Llama.cpp.

 ### Others